mayurdb/gsoc2018/README.md

    2. **Bug Fix for elements at the boundary**
       1. [https://github.com/astrolabsoftware/spark3D/pull/67](https://github.com/astrolabsoftware/spark3D/pull/67)

-2. **Octree**
+2. **Octree** (Custom Spark RDD partitioner)
    Octree is a 3D extension of Quadtree wherein at each stage cube (instead of square in quadtree case) is split into 8 subcubes.
 As all the sub node cubes are contained within the parent node and each level contains increasing the level of resolution of details as we move away from the root level, so a search for the data point can be done very easily by moving down the tree along the subcube which contains some information about a particular point.
+A Leaf node of the Octree is mapped to an unique RDD partition.
+Object which are in proximity to one another will be mapped to a common RDD partition, thus allowing us to do optimizations and parallelism while processing the 3D data.

    1. Octree base data structure implementation -
       1. [https://github.com/astrolabsoftware/spark3D/pull/30](https://github.com/astrolabsoftware/spark3D/pull/30)

-   2. Octree partitioner to partition the data across the leaves of the Octree -
+   2. Custom Octree partitioner to partition the data across the leaves of the Octree and mapping leaf nodes to a RDD partition -
       1. [https://github.com/astrolabsoftware/spark3D/pull/36](https://github.com/astrolabsoftware/spark3D/pull/36)

    3. Avoiding OOM(Out of memory) issue when the data size is very large and collecting even a fraction of the data as a sample causes the driver process to run out of memory -